 She felt homesick in Babylon and missed the green hills she was used to in her place when growing up.

-So for the love of his wife and in order to make her feel better, Nebuchadnezzar II built the hanging gardens alongside his palace.
+So for the love of his wife and to make her feel better, Nebuchadnezzar II built the hanging gardens alongside his palace.

 4. Other theory of who built the hanging gardens of Babylon